tonarino/webrtc-audio-processing/README.md

 ## Dependencies

-You'll need the headers and library for libwebrtc-audio-processing installed in your OS.
+You'll need the headers and library for PulseAudio's package installed in your OS.

 ### Linux